bitinerant/bitburrow/README.md

 	  ``ps |grep '[o]penvpn'; sleep 1; killall openvpn; sleep 1; ps |grep '[o]penvpn'; sleep 10; ps |grep '[o]penvpn'``
 	* After running the above command, watch the tcpdump window.
 After a couple of seconds, you should see some queries for privateinternetaccess.com but **not any other queries**.
-If you don't see any tcpdump activity, wait a few mintues for the DNS cache to time out.
+If you don't see any tcpdump activity, wait a few minutes for the DNS cache to time out.
 The above command should list exactly 2 lines--the old and the new OpenVPN instances.

 #### notes and links